aman-maharshi/vanilla-js/README.md

 # Vanilla Javascript Projects

-*below are the links to each project, hosted with github pages*
+> Below are the links to all the Projects, hosted with GitHub Pages

 1. [toDos](https://aman-maharshi.github.io/vanilla-js/todos/)